royk/playwright-feature-reporter/README.md

 ## Usage

 ### Basic usage
-Include as a reporter in your playwright.config.ts. eg:
+Include as a reporter in your `playwright.config.ts`. eg:

 ```
 export default defineConfig({